 We all have different issues with our skin and when it is dry it seems each of us has to find our own cure.
 I battle dry skin mostly in the winter.
 It doesn’t matter how much water I drink, I dry out and become itchy if I don’t take care of it.
 This has been a challenge for me, living naturally.

-Just this year I discovered Moringa oil.
+Then I discovered Moringa oil.
 It is 100% pure oil from pressed Moringa seeds.
-The bottles are only 4oz but it doesn’t take much to completely moisturize.
+In recent years it has become more popular and its properties have been researched more in depth.
+It doesn’t take much to completely moisturize.
 It soaks in, leaving my skin smooth and soft and does not get on my clothes whatsoever.
-(I buy it through Amazon)

 GIVE IT A TRY!